 In the case of FCA, if the items do not go directly to the terminal, then FCA becomes more like EXW (another Incoterm Ex-Works).

-Another drawback is that in some countries (such as China) FCA is not much in use, or the parties are not aware of it.
+Another drawback is that in some countries (such as China), FCA is not much in use, or the parties are unaware of it.
 So, in case a foreign party insists on FCA, but the other party is not comfortable with it, then it could lead to confusion.
 Thus, it is always good to use the Incoterm that both parties are comfortable with.